1890 East-West Road

 With a core and affiliate faculty of about 40 members, and access to one of the finest collections of Pacific materials in the world, the Pacific Islands studies program offers interdisciplinary programs of study leading to the BA and MA in Pacific Islands studies and the Certificate in Pacific Islands studies.

-Graduate students may see Terence Wesley-Smith or other designated faculty.
+Graduate students may see Alexander Mawyer or other designated faculty.
 Undergraduates majoring in Pacific Islands studies are advised by Julie Walsh.

 The undergraduate program in Pacific Islands studies is designed for students desiring an interdisciplinary education and an informed understanding of Oceania and issues of concern to Pacific Islanders.